MicrosoftDocs/customer-insights/topics/developers/quick-starts/how-to-get-started.md

 ## <a id="how_start"></a>Get started

-See the video below for a one-minute overview on how to get started with Product Insights.
+A one-minute overview on getting started with Product Insights.

 <br/>